Cjayy77/DOA-Releases/README.md

 Refer to individual release notes for detailed information on changes.

 ## ⚠️ Notes
 - Download only from official releases
+- Download is also available only at [https://deviceopticalaid.com] and [https://doa-app-web.vercel.app]other domains
 - Verify checksums or signatures if provided

 ## 🔗 Main Project